Do you love summer??

 I do…and I’m so excited that the sun has been shining lately and the weather is warming up because it tells me that summer is around the corner!

 Now, of course, eating a whole orange ensures you get the fibrous goodness of the whole fruit, but orange juice, in it’s liquid form, is a great way to sneak in some of your daily vitamin C which is so important when we want to ensure the health of our bones, gums and cartilage.
-Florida OJ also provides potassium (necessary for muscle function), potassium (which helps keep the body’s fluid, electrolyte and pH balanced), as well as folate (a B vitamin which is difficult to get in non-pill form).
+Orange juice also provides potassium (necessary for muscle function), potassium (which helps keep the body’s fluid, electrolyte and pH balanced), as well as folate (a B vitamin which is difficult to get in non-pill form).
 Also, when you use orange juice in savoury dishes like this one, it adds the natural sweetness that you get from orange juice (compared to adding it with processed granulated sugar).

 This recipe uses scallops which I love because they are quick to cook and are nutrient dense (they are a low fat, high protein addition to any meal).
 Make sure they are dried well (I place them on a tea towel topped with a paper towel to make sure all the moisture is absorbed!).